mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

     }
 }
 ```
 If we run it, we get our 401 Unauthorized which means it is working.
-We haven't cahnged too much, other than move our configuration stuff into the older style `Startup.cs`.
+We haven't cahnged too much, other than to move our configuration stuff into the older style `Startup.cs`.

 ## Can we do better?
 Using `Startup.cs` does help improve organization, however I think we can do better.
 I've always hated in the `Startup.cs` file that the words `ConfigureServices()` and `Configure()` are so close to each other plus you're passing in an `IConfiguration` object.
 It can be confusing about what goes where.

 Why don't we try to improve this.
-I don't like `ConfigureServices()`.
-What if we renamed it `RegisterDependentServices()` instead and placed it in its own file?
+I don't like the name `ConfigureServices()`.
+What if we renamed it to `RegisterDependentServices()` instead and placed it in its own file?
 This would make it easier to understand what is going on.

 ```C#
 // RegisterDepenedentServices.cs file